Interconnects Optimized for Any Size Application

 Still unsure which CoreLink CCN product is right for your SoC project?
 Talk to an Arm expert and learn more.

-Arm processors range from ultra-low power Cortex-M series to server-class Cortex-A series.
+Arm processors include the ultra-low power Cortex-M series, real-time response Cortex-R series, and the server-class Cortex-A series.

 CoreSight Debug and Trace